thesharifdev/bismillah/readme.txt

 == Description ==

-Bismillah is a simple, modern, and clean WordPress theme.
-It is minimal and starting theme.
+Bismillah is a minimalist WordPress block theme, designed for seamless integration with the Gutenberg editor.
+Especially this theme is created for build a site from scratch with WordPress and Gutenberg.

 == Changelog ==